Eleoes/portfolio-blog/README.md

 ## Credits

-Except for the blog itself, this is an open sourced website design I found online where I adjusted certain elements and style to match my aesthetic.
+Except for the blog itself, this is an open source website design I found online where I adjusted certain elements and style to match my aesthetic.